My blog launched in december of 2018 as a knowledge-sharing outlet, to share with coders, programmers and entrepreneurs alike.

 I’ll mostly be writing about the coding challenges I face, or think are interesting to share, but also general entrepreneurial posts, as I do run my own business, and that is half my passion.

-My name is André Snede Kock, I live in the Southern part of Denmark, near the German border, with my wife Josephine, and our dog Louis (Västgötaspids/Swedish Valhund).
+My name is André Snede, I live in the Southern part of Denmark, near the German border, with my girlfriend Anne, and our awful Cat.

 In 2013 I started my business qubis, which is a consultancy business, I mainly work on-site with clients, to help them develop, maintain and scale their software.
 In 2018 I was able to go into qubis fulltime, and I have loved being a small-business owner ever since.

-By running my own business, and starting qubis, I have been so lucky as to work with some big Danish companies, such as Danfoss, Agramkow and for the last few years with OJ Electronics.
+By running my own business, and starting qubis, I have been so lucky as to work with some big Danish companies.

 All time favorite books